outerminds/Entia.Unity/README.md

 ___

 # References
 Most of the integration with the Unity game engine is done through what are called _references_.
-These are convenient _MonoBehaviour_ wrappers that act as contructors and visualizers for **[Entia][entia]** elements.
+These are convenient _MonoBehaviour_ wrappers that act as constructors and visualizers for **[Entia][entia]** elements.
 After initialization, references are only debug views for what is going on the **[Entia][entia]** side and are not strictly required.
 Other than [ControllerReference][wiki/controller] (which is where you define your execution graph), you will never have to define references yourself since the [code generator](#generator) will do all the boilerplate work.

 # Generator
-A simple code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine more seemless.
+A lightweight code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine more seamless.
 It generates corresponding [references](#References) for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular _MonoBehaviour_ components.
 Additionally, it will generate convenient extensions for your [systems][wiki/system] to simplify their usage.

 Most of the time you will not have to worry about the generator, but it is useful to know that it is triggered when a relevant C# script is imported by the Unity editor.
 It can also be manually triggered using the menu _Entia/Generator/Generate_.